mcafeeactivate748/mcafeeactivate748.github.io/README.md

 <li aria-level="1">Click on the <strong>Get Started</strong> option, and now you can easily activate the software.</li>
 </ul>
 <h3>Instructions for Activating Your McAfee Activate on a Windows Device</h3>
-<p>After successfully installing the software from<a href="http://www.mcafee.com/activate"> www.mcafee.com/activate</a>, double-click on the McAfee icon on your Window.</p>
+<p>After successfully installing the software from <a href="http://www.mcafee.com/activate">www.mcafee.com/activate</a>, double-click on the McAfee icon on your Window.</p>
 <ul>
 <li aria-level="1">Go to the<strong> login page</strong>.</li>
 <li aria-level="1">Select the country and language from the given list on your screen.
 (Note that you have chosen the right region; otherwise, you may encounter trouble.)</li>